Kokia (singer): Anco and Co., France

 Since 2017, she has been releasing animal-themed albums as part of the tontonton project, under the Kokia Jirushi.

 While the concert was canceled due to COVID-19, KOKIA started the live streaming "1 to 1 Live for you" in April 2020.
 This live streaming is often held on the official KOKIA channel on YouTube.
 In 2020, she started to distribute the singles digitally while using TuneCore, a music digital distribution service.
 In 2020, she moved to London, England.
+In 2023, after three years in London, she returned to Japan.

+From 2021 onward, Kokia continued releasing work through her own channels.
+In 2021, she released the album この世界のかたすみで on January 1 and the concert DVD THE MISSING PIECE & Missing You on October 5.
+In 2022, she released 銀のキツネと金の紅茶を on April 29 and Animal CD vol.4 on September 30.

+In 2023, she marked her 25th anniversary with the Tokyo Opera City concerts KOKIA 25th Anniversary concert 2023 "you and me" in April, and released the digital anthology album The Lighthouse in November.
+In 2024, she began the radio program The Essence of Music on October 6, released the anthology album essence -25th Anniversary All Time Best- on November 20, and held the strings concert KOKIA 2024 Strings concert “SHI-NA-RU” at Suntory Hall Blue Rose in November.
+In 2025, she presented KOKIA LAYERS 2025 – lights and shadow –, billed as the concluding chapter of the LAYERS music-stage project.
+In 2026, she began the weekly radio program Kotodama Potori on January 4 through MUSIC BIRD's community FM service, and released the album LAYERS on February 22.
+In February 2026, Kokia opened Cafe and Gallery Hotori (Cafe and Gallery ほとり), a café and gallery she produces in Kichijōji Higashi-chō, Musashino, Tokyo; its grand opening was held on February 23.

 Artistry

 Voice

 Her voice is often praised by critics, for its clarity of sound, and she is highly rated as a live singer.

-In 2004, on the TV show Daimei no Nai Ongaku-kai 21 (題名のない音楽会21), Kokia attempted to break the Guinness World Record for the longest note held.
+In 2004, on the TV show (題名のない音楽会21, Daimei no Nai Ongaku-kai 21), Kokia attempted to break the Guinness World Record for the longest note held.
 In her a cappella performance of 'O Sole Mio, she held a note for 29.5 seconds, but did not break the record.